About International Co-op Work Terms

 What if I get over there and I don't like it?

 Your work term is an agreement between you and the employer.
 The student is expected to honour their contractual agreement with the employer unless there are clear circumstances which warrant a reassessment.
-Students are advised to stay in contact with their co-op coordinator and with other SFU students working, living and studying in the region.
-The SFU co-op program is a supportive resource but international work placements are advised for the adaptable and adventurous.
+Students are advised to stay in contact with their Co-op coordinator and with other SFU students working, living and studying in the region.

 Will I be paid?
 How much?

 Students generally receive a salary/stipend.
 Amounts vary widely.
 Sometimes students are paid a stipend in addition to being provided with accommodation.
-Students should be aware that some international salaries are significantly lower than in Canada.
+Students should be aware that some international salaries can be calculated based on local standards than in Canada.

-How many students have been on an international co-op?
+How many students have been on an International Co-op work term?

 Accommodations and Financial Assistance